 Article VIII DIRECTOR’S RESPONSIBILITIES

+The director shall:

 Execute the policies of the board as administrator of the library under the direction and review of the board.

 Care for the building and equipment, employ and direct the staff, and operate the library under the financial conditions contained in the annual budget.